geckooooo/absclock/README.md

 ### Notes

-* Time at the level of days, hours, etc. is represented in UTC.
 * Also, other planets and satellites (like Mars, Venus, and the moon) can have their own geological time systems.
 There is currently no universal time system in use that goes back to the Big Bang.
     * That said, there could be Mars, Venus, and moon versions of this clock!